-In Armored Warfare, two teams of 15 players fight each other in PvP battles.
+In Armored Warfare, the default PvP mode is called Random Battles.
+In it, two teams of 15 players fight each other.

 Before entering the PvP battle mode, players have to take the following steps: